 Not all modifications or developments need planning consent.
-(An exception is for Listed Buildings where most development needs consent – see below).
+(An exception is for Listed Buildings where most development needs consent and for properties within the Conservation Area– see below).

 There is a helpful guide which looks at common domestic improvement projects (e.g. garage conversions, loft extensions, conservatories, etc) and provides guidance on whether or not they need planning consent.
 You can opens in a new windowaccess it here on a site called the Planning Portal.
 This site also provides opens in a new windowa way to submit planning applications on-line.

 Parts of Woodford Halse and Hinton are included in a conservation area.
 This affects what changes can be made to properties, fences and trees.
 You can find out which properties are affected and what the rules are here: Conservation Area page.